 Inurnment - The placing of cremated remains in an urn.

-Mausoleum - A building in which human remains are buried (entombed).
+Mausoleum - A building in which human remains are interred (entombed).

 Memorial Service - A ceremony commemorating the deceased without the body present.

-Memorial Society - A consumer organization that provides information about funerals and disposition but is not part of the State-regulated funeral industry.
+Memorial Society - A nonprofit organization that provides information about funerals and disposition but is not part of the State-regulated funeral industry.
 May also be called a funeral consumer alliance.